loki4j/loki-logback-appender/docs/docus/docs/performance.md

-loki4j.encode.batches|Number of batches processed by encoder loki4j.send.time|Time for a HTTP send operation loki4j.send.bytes|Size of batches sent to Loki loki4j.send.batches|Number of batches sent to Loki loki4j.send.errors|Number of errors occurred while sending batches to Loki loki4j.drop.events|Number of events dropped due to backpressure settings
+loki4j.encode.batches|Number of batches processed by encoder loki4j.send.time|Time for a HTTP send operation loki4j.send.bytes|Size of batches sent to Loki loki4j.send.batches|Number of batches successfully sent to Loki loki4j.send.errors|Number of batches not sent to to Loki due to errors loki4j.retry.errors|Number of failed attempts while sending batches to Loki loki4j.drop.events|Number of events dropped due to backpressure settings